Heart, Vascular & Thoracic Institute (Miller Family) Outcomes

 Transcatheter Aortic Valve Replacement: Volume and In-Hospital Mortality

 2018 – 2022

 Since the start of the transcatheter aortic valve replacement (TAVR) program in 2006, Cleveland Clinic consistently achieves better-than-expected outcomes.

-The in-hospital mortality rates for patients who had TAVR at Cleveland Clinic remain lower than the expected rate.
-Calculated observed to expected ratios remain less than the value of 1 indicating that Cleveland Clinic mortality is better than expected in these procedures.
+The in-hospital mortality rates for patients who had TAVR at Cleveland Clinic's Main Campus, Hillcrest Hospital and Fairview Hospital remain lower than the expected rate.
+Calculated observed to expected ratios remain less than the value of 1 indicating that Cleveland Clinic mortality is better than expected for these procedures.

 |Year||O:E (observed to expected mortality ratio)|

 Source: Data from the Vizient Clinical Data Base used with permission of Vizient, Inc. All rights reserved.

 Source for mortality rates and volume: Society of Thoracic Surgeons (STS) National Adult Cardiac Surgery Database.

 The majority of transcatheter aortic valve replacement (TAVR) procedures done at Cleveland Clinic involve a transfemoral approach.
 This approach was used in 96.5% of the 652 TAVR procedures performed in 2022.